-There are many different types of mites but the ones that are troublesome to people are:
+There are many different types of mites and beetles.
+The ones that are the most troublesome are:

-- The Flour Mite, which feeds off cereal products
+- Flour mites – feed off cereal products

-- The Poultry or Bird Mite which feeds off the blood of birds & humans
+- Poultry mites/bird mites – feed off the blood of birds and humans

-- The Clover Mite which feeds off plants but often moves into buildings.
+- Clover mites – feed off plants and often move into buildings.

 Why Should Mites Be Treated?